-- Zero breaches of DCC Treasury Risk Management Policy's borrowing maturity profile. - Zero breaches of DCC Treasury Risk Management Policy's interest rate risk policy. - 3 Zero breaches of DCC Treasury Risk Management Policy's investment management policy. - 4 Successfully fill any issues brought to the market during the year. - Maintain funding lines with ANZ, BNZ and Westpac. - 6 Regular reporting of the Company's achievement against defined benchmarks. - 7 Manage the Waipori fund and meet the investment objectives set by Council in the Statement of Investment Policy and Objectives. - 8 Quarterly review by the Board, of the DCTL Risk Register Dashboard. - 9 Regular reporting to the shareholder of DCTL's top 5 current risks. - 10 No breaches of policy.
-Where breaches have occurred, there are no breaches that have not been reported to the GM Finance and Commercial within 1 business day and as per requirements of the policy. - 11 Escalate DCTL strategic or operational matters which could compromise the Council's community outcomes, to the shareholder in a timely manner.
+- Zero breaches of DCC Treasury Risk Management Policy's borrowing maturity profile. - Zero breaches of DCC Treasury Risk Management Policy's interest rate risk policy. - Zero breaches of DCC Treasury Risk Management Policy's investment management policy. - 4 Successfully fill any issues brought to the market during the year. - Maintain funding lines with ANZ, BNZ and Westpac. - 6 Regular reporting of the Company's achievement against defined benchmarks. - 7 Management of the fund and meeting the investment objectives set by Council in the Statement of Investment Policy and Objectives. - 8 Quarterly review by the Board, of the DCHL Risk Register Dashboard. - 9 Regular reporting to the shareholder of DCTL's top 5 current risks. - No breaches of policy.
+Where breaches have occurred, there are no breaches that have not been reported to the Chief Financial Officer within 1 business day and as per requirements of the policy. - 11 No such matters that were not escalated to the shareholder in a timely manner.